Skip to Main Content

 Year 12/13 (NCEA Levels 2 & 3)

-To achieve Levels 2 or 3, 80 credits are needed – 60 credits at that level and a further 20 credits which can come from a lower level.
+To achieve Levels 2 or 3, 80 credits are needed – 60 credits at that level and a further 20 credits of Literacy and Numeracy.

 Endorsements